psykobilliethekid/BreakoutClone/README.txt

 Move Paddle: Left and Right Arrow Keys or A and D keys Launch Ball: Spacebar

 I also have the standalone file available for PC, Mac and Linux.
+(BreakClone.exe)